Xfers/straitsx-tokens/Ethereum/doc/tokendesign.md

 The `FiatToken` has a number of roles (addresses) which control different functionality:

--   `masterMinter` - adds and removes minters and increases their minting allowance
+-   `masterMinter` - adds and removes minters by increasing and decreasing their minting allowance
--   `minters` - create and destroy tokens
+-   `minters` - mint and burn tokens
--   `pauser` - pause the contract, which prevents all transfers, minting, and burning
+-   `pauser` - pauses the contract, which prevents all transfers, minting, and burning
--   `blacklister` - prevent all transfers to or from a particular address, and prevents that address from minting or burning
+-   `blacklister` - prevents all transfers to or from a particular address, and prevents that address from minting or burning.
+Can also burn tokens from a blacklisted address at the request of regulatory bodies.
--   `owner` - re-assign any of the roles except for `admin`
+-   `owner` - re-assigns any of the roles except for `admin`
--   `admin` - upgrade the contract, and re-assign itself
+-   `admin` - upgrades the contract, and re-assign itself

-Xfers will control the address of all roles except for minters, which will be controlled by the entities that Xfers elects to make minters.

-## Issuing and Destroying tokens
+## Minting and Burning tokens

-The smart contract allows multiple entities to create and destroy tokens.
-These entities will have to be members of Xfers, and will be vetted by Xfers before they are allowed to create new or destroy existing tokens.
-Moreover, Xfers will not mint any tokens itself, it will instead approve members to mint and burn tokens.

-Each `minter` has a `mintingAllowance`, which Xfers configures.
-The `mintingAllowance` is how many tokens that `minter` may issue.
-As a `minter` mints new tokens, its `mintingAllowance` decreases.
-Xfers will periodically increase the `mintingAllowance` as long as a `minter` remains in good standing with Xfers and maintains adequate reserves for the tokens it has issued.
+The smart contract allows multiple entities to mint and burn tokens.
+Each entity, also known as a `minter`, has a `mintingAllowance` which is configured by the `masterMinter`.
+The `mintingAllowance` determines how many tokens that `minter` is allowed to mint and will decrease accordingly when tokens are minted.
 The `mintingAllowance` is to limit the damage if any particular `minter` is compromised.

 ### Adding Minters

-Xfers adds new minters by calling the `increaseMinterAllowance` method and specifying the address of the `minter` and an `increasedAmount`, which is the number of tokens that address is allowed to mint.
+New minters can be added by calling the `increaseMinterAllowance` method and specifying the address of the `minter` and an `increasedAmount`, which is the additional amount of tokens that an address is allowed to mint.
 As described earlier, the `mintingAllowance` of a `minter` will decrease as tokens are being minted.

 -   Only the `masterMinter` role may call `increaseMinterAllowance`.

 ### Increasing Minting Allowance

-The `minters` will need their allowance increased periodically to allow them to continue minting.
-When a `minter`'s allowance is low, Xfers can make another call to `increaseMinterAllowance` to increase the `mintingAllowance` to a higher value.
+`mintingAllowance` of `minters` can be increased by calling the `increaseMinterAllowance` method and specifying the address of the `minter` and an `increasedAmount`, which is the additional amount of tokens that an address is allowed to mint.

+-   Only the `masterMinter` role may call `increaseMinterAllowance`.

 ### Reducing Minting Allowance

-Xfers can also manually reduce the allowance of minters by calling the `decreaseMinterAllowance` method and specifying the address of the `minter` and a `decreasedAmount`, which is the amount of allowance to be subtracted from a minter's existing `mintingAllowance`.
+`mintingAllowance` of `minters` can also be manually decreased by calling the `decreaseMinterAllowance` method and specifying the address of the `minter` and a `decreasedAmount`, which is the amount of allowance to be subtracted from a minter's existing `mintingAllowance`.
 If the `mintingAllowance` reaches 0, the minter is automatically removed and will no longer be able to mint or burn any tokens.

 -   Only the `masterMinter` role may call `decreaseMinterAllowance`.

 ### Minting

 A `minter` mints tokens via the `mint` method.
 The `minter` specifies the `amount` of tokens to create, and a `to` address which will own the newly created tokens.
 A `minter` may only mint an amount less than or equal to its `mintingAllowance`.
 The `mintingAllowance` will decrease by the amount of tokens minted, and the balance of the `to` address and `totalSupply` will each increase by `amount`.

 -   Only a `minter` may call `mint`.
 -   Minting fails when the contract is `paused`.